How to add shore power to your campervan electrical system to charge leisure batteries from the mains supply.

 How Does Electrical Hookup Work?

-It’s helpful to understand how hookup works to figure out what you can and can’t do when it comes to installation, running AC appliances and charging 12v batteries.
+It’s helpful to understand how hookup works to figure out what you can and can’t do when installing, running AC appliances, and charging 12v batteries.

 In the most simple terms, the diagram below shows how an installed hookup system hangs together.

 Most countries have regulations governing electrical installations.
-They aim to ensure standardisation and safety.
+They aim to ensure standardization and safety.

 The regulations limit the maximum current any one circuit can handle and stipulate the total current of all the circuits combined must not be greater than the total current the grid is supplying.

-This prevents burning out the large mains electric cable and tripping the entire electrical supply for your neighbourhood.
+This prevents burning out the large mains’ electric cable and tripping the entire electrical supply for your neighborhood.

 You might have experienced a tripped breaker in your house.

-This is as a result of trying to pull too much current on one circuit, either because you plugged in something too powerful, too many appliances onto one circuit or a faulty appliance suddenly tried to draw too much current.
+This is due to trying to pull too much current on one circuit, either because you plugged in something too powerful, too many appliances onto one circuit, or a faulty appliance suddenly tried to draw too much current.

 Either way, the breaker tripped to protect the circuit.

-There are a few components needed to install and use an electrical hookup in a camper.
+A few components are needed to install and use an electrical hookup in a camper.

-All your AC electrical appliances must be the same, either all 110v or all 240v because they all need to be compatible with the campervan’s electrical components supplying them.
+All your AC electrical appliances must be the same, either all 110v or all 240v, because they all need to be compatible with the camper’s electrical components supplying them.

 AC Power Pedestal / Mains Supply